©Deirdre Nansen McCloskey | COPYRIGHTED MATERIAL

 Note from McCloskey:

-"The categories below reflect the rough chronology of my developing studies, 1968-2009.
-I continue to have an interest in, and to write in, earlier fields, such economic history (categories 1-6) — my latest book, for example, forthcoming October 2010, Bourgeois Dignity: Why Economics Can't Explain the Modern World tests the explanations for the Industrial Revolution and its aftermath."
+“The categories in sequence below reflect the rough chronology of my developing interests, from the 1960s to the present.
+I continue to have an interest in, and continue to write in, earlier fields, such as economic history (categories 1–6)—my 2010 book, for example, Bourgeois Dignity: Why Economics Can’t Explain the Modern World, tests the explanations for the Industrial Revolution and its aftermath, and the third and final volume of the trilogy, Bourgeois Equality: How Ideas, Not Capital or Institutions, Enriched the World, 2016, is heavily economic history, though also social and literary in keeping with my trudge towards a ‘humanomics.’”

 (1.)
 British Enterprise in the 19th Century